epfl-ada/ada-2023-project-onsecalme123/README.md

 - The emergence of STDs
 - The Opioid Crisis
 - Destigmatizing Mental Health
-- The Atomic Bomb
+>- The Atomic Bomb
-- The emergence of Genetic Engineering
+>- The emergence of Genetic Engineering
-- LGBTQ emancipation
+>- LGBTQ emancipation
-- Terrorism
+>- Terrorism

 ## Research Questions 🔍

 To determine the most impactful events/movements of the last century, we define the importance of an event/movement through movies' characteristics analysis.
 To drive our reflexion, we formulated several main research questions:

-- For each event we evaluate the number of movies that were produced about it.
+- For each event we evaluate the ```number of movies``` that were produced about it.
 How does this number vary over time?
 Can we find a significant difference between the different events that will give us an indication about the most impactful event?
-- How many different countries produced movies discussing the individual events?
+- How many different ```countries``` produced movies discussing the individual events?
 When an event is discussed in many countries, it can be argued that it had a big worldwide impact.
 Can we find significant differences concerning the different events?
-- What are the most profitable movies in terms of box office revenues ?
+- What are the most profitable movies in terms of ```box office revenues``` ?
 High revenues indicate a high interest of the public and thereby may reflect the impactfulness of the movies corresponding event.
-- What events' movies receive the highest rating average from the public?
+- What events' movies receive the highest ```rating``` average from the public?
 The higher the rating, the higher the interest of the public in the topic (or in this case event) that the movies discuss.
-- How many people were involved and concerned about the rating of a movie (the vote count)?
+- How many people were involved and concerned about the rating of a movie (the ```vote count```)?
 Events whose movies are rated by more people may have had a higher importance for society.
-- Can we observe a significant difference in the average popularity of movies belonging to certain events?
+- Can we observe a significant difference in the average ```popularity``` of movies belonging to certain events?
 Higher popularity of movies indicates a bigger impact of the event in the society.
 - Is there a significant difference between positive and negative emotional impact of movies depending on events?
-Can we analyse the emotianal impacts by evaluating written movie reviews by sentiment analysis?
+Can we analyse the emotianal impacts by evaluating written movie reviews by ```sentiment analysis```?

 ## Additional Datasets 📈

 To answer our research questions, we used a few datasets to enrich our data and proceed to better analysis.
 Their usefulness and sources are described below:

-- reviews.csv: this dataset contains ratings and written user reviews of about 500k movies from the IMDB website.
+- ```reviews.csv```: this dataset contains ratings and written user reviews of about 500k movies from the IMDB website.
 It is a cleaned version of a [large reviews' dataset from imdb](https://www.kaggle.com/datasets/ebiswas/imdb-review-dataset) and can be found on [Kaggle](https://www.kaggle.com/datasets/raynardj/imdb-vision-and-nlp?select=reviews.csv).
 We will use this to perform sentiment analysis of the reviews to determine the emotional impact movies of an event had.

-- imdb_movies.csv: this dataset contains metadata for all 45,000 movies listed in the Full MovieLens Dataset, including 26 million ratings from 270,000 users and movies' revenues for all 45,000 movies.
+- ```imdb_movies.csv```: this dataset contains metadata for all 45,000 movies listed in the *Full MovieLens Dataset*, including 26 million ratings from 270,000 users and movies' revenues for all 45,000 movies.
 Elements useful for us are the ratings of the movies, the vote-counts of the ratings and the popularity indicated for each movie.
 Ratings are on a scale of 1-10.
 We will merge this data with our movie dataset (which has already removed all movies not containing a plot summary).
-However, the imdb dataset has its own identifier for each movie, which does not correspond to the freebase_id of our movies dataset.
+However, the imdb dataset has its own identifier for each movie, which does not correspond to the ```freebase_id``` of our movies dataset.
 Since the freebase database is not accessible anymore, we used data from [Wikidata](https://query.wikidata.org).
-This allowed to translate the imdb_id to its corresponding freebase_id.
+This allowed to translate the ```imdb_id``` to its corresponding ```freebase_id```.
 This imdb dataset (original name: movies_metadata.csv)) was downloaded from [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset).

 ## Methods 📚

 ### Step 1: Data Loading and Preprocessing

-Here, we loaded and merged the movies dataset (movie.metadata.tsv) with the plot summaries dataset (plot_summaries.txt).
+Here, we loaded and merged the movies dataset (```movie.metadata.tsv```) with the plot summaries dataset (```plot_summaries.txt```).
 In the process, we removed all movies not containing a plot summary, as it is essential for our analysis.
-In addition, we enriched our dataset with the external datasets IMDb Dataset and the Reviews Dataset (see Additional Datasets).
+In addition, we enriched our dataset with the external datasets ```IMDb Dataset``` and the ```Reviews Dataset``` (see Additional Datasets).
 Furthermore, we preprocessed the data by adapting its format to the form most convinient for us.

 ### Step 2: General Statistics about the Dataset

 The aim of this section is to explore the size of the dataset and get a sense of its scope.
 For this we started with an overview of the datasets number of movies and time-span coverage.
 We then evaluated the datasets' NaN's and outliers (invalid values).
-Finally, specifically for the countries and the genres of a movie, we regrouped the existing labels into broader categories (for the countries this translates into world regions).
+Finally, specifically for the countries and the genres of a movie, we regrouped the existing labels into broader categories (for the countries this translates into ```world regions```).

 ### Step 3: Associating movies to historical events and movements using dictionaries